The Canadian Angus Foundation offers many different scholarships, awards, bursaries and opportunities that juniors can apply for.

 Foundation Legacy Scholarship | Deadline: January 5

-Three awards totalling $10,000 will be presented to Canadian Junior Angus members recognizing overall academic achievement, leadership, community involvement, and industry knowledge.
-Awards in the amounts of $5,000, $3,000 and $2,000 will be presented.
+Awards totaling $11,000 will be presented to Canadian Junior Angus members, recognizing overall academic achievement, leadership and community involvement, and industry knowledge.
+Awards in the amount of $5,000, $3,000, $2,000 and $500 for the runners-up will be presented.

 The Dick Turner Memorial Scholarship | Deadline May 15